MarioMartReq/argoCDtesting/Readme.md

 Before beginning the exercise, you will need:

-- A Kubernetes cluster in you computer.
+- A Kubernetes cluster in your computer.
 See Docker Desktop or Minkube
-- A Github account and GitHub CLI installed.
+- (Optional) A Github account and GitHub CLI installed.

 ## 1. Install ArgoCD

-As seen before, ArgoCD run as an operator and we have to deploy it in Kubernetes.
+As seen before, ArgoCD runs as an operator and we have to deploy it in Kubernetes.
 Besides we need a new namespace Argocd where ArgoCD services will run.

 - Create ArgoCD namespace: